aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/NativeAOTServerless/template/src/BlueprintBaseName.1/Readme.md

 This starter project consists of:
 * serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources.
 * Function.cs - contains a class with a `Main` method that starts the bootstrap and a single function handler method.
+* Startup.cs - When using dependency injection the services can be registered in the ConfigureServices of this type.
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS.

 You may also have a test project depending on the options selected.

-The `Main` function is called once during the Lambda init phase.
-It initializes the .NET Lambda runtime client passing in the function handler to invoke for each Lambda event and the JSON serializer to use for converting Lambda JSON format to the .NET types.

-The function handler responds to events from API Gateway.
-The API Gateway and integration with the Lambda function are defined in the `serverless.template` file.
+This project uses the [Amazon.Lambda.Annotations](https://www.nuget.org/packages/Amazon.Lambda.Annotations) library that uses .NET attributes to generate the boiler plate code needed for Lambda functions.
+It will also synchronize the CloudFormation template with the .NET methods marked with the LambdaAttribute.

+For Native AOT Lambda functions the project must be deployed as an executable and bootstrap the Lambda runtime client.
+Lambda Annotations will automatically generate the `Main` by using the `GenerateMain` property of `LambdaGlobalProperties` attribute to true.
+The generated
+`Main` method uses the environment variable `ANNOTATIONS_HANDLER` to switch to the correct function handler for the executable.
+Lambda
+Annotations will automatically set the `ANNOTATIONS_HANDLER` environment variable when synchronize the CloudFormation template.
+If deploying the project with a tool besides CloudFormation then the `ANNOTATIONS_HANDLER` must be manually set to the .NET method name that should be invoked.

+For more information about Amazon.Lambda.Annotations library visit the docs in GitHub for the library. https://github.com/aws/aws-lambda-dotnet/tree/master/Libraries/src/Amazon.Lambda.Annotations

 ## Native AOT

-Native AOT is a feature of .NET 7 that compiles .NET assemblies into a single native executable.
+Native AOT is a feature that compiles .NET assemblies into a single native executable.
 By using the native executable the .NET runtime is not required to be installed on the target platform.
 Native AOT can significantly improve Lambda cold starts for .NET Lambda functions.
 This project enables Native AOT by setting the .NET `PublishAot` property in the .NET project file to `true`.
 The `StripSymbols` property is also set to `true` to strip debugging symbols from the deployed executable to reduce the executable's size.